SkyflowFoundry/connections_config/README.md

 ## 2. Create an API key

-Next, create a service account with an API key to use with the Python scripts.
+Next, create a service account with an API key for authentication in the Python scripts.

 1. In the side navigation, click the people icon (Access).
 2. In the upper navigatino, click **Service accounts**.